-The purpose of this document is to describe the design and operating practices that should be followed in the reboiler sections of cryogenic air separation plants.
-In particular, the potential hazard introduced by contamination due to hydrocarbons or other contaminants that might be present in the ambient atmosphere is addressed.
+The purpose of this document is to describe the design and operating practices that shall be followed in the reboiler sections of cryogenic air separation plants.
+In particular, the potential hazard introduced by hydrocarbons or other contaminants that might be present in the ambient atmosphere is addressed.
 It is thought that this has been the prime cause of the majority of reboiler incidents that have been reported.

-This document is not intended to be a mandatory code.
-It is based upon the experimental data, operating experience, and design practices of major producers and operators of air separation plants.
+This document is based upon the experimental data, operating experience, and design practices of major producers and operators of air separation plants.
 It is recognized that legislation or regulation can impose more stringent requirements for plant design and operation.